 4. Dennistoun Bar-B-Que

 When the burger cravings strike, nothing beats the east end burger joint Dennistoun Bar-B-Que with its massive burgers.
-Check out some of the pictures of their burgers on Instagram, seriously; not for the faint hearted!
+Check out their burgers on Instagram, seriously; not for the faint hearted!

 Slightly obscene portions!
 But I think the place is fantastic and totally get the hype over it – delicious food with some very interesting options on the menu.